CopernicaMarketingSoftware/Documentation/SMTPeter/using-restAPI.md

 [https://www.smtpeter.com/v1/send](https://www.smtpeter.com/v1/send).

-The request should contain the following the fields:
+The request should contain the following fields:

     envelope: The address the e-mail originated from
     mime: The mime data for the message